Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: Modeling of the detector response

 \subsubsection{Simulation output}

-The main outputs of the avalanche simulation are: \begin{itemize} \item the induced charge, $Q$, at the level of the pads.
-For the stability studies, only mean values of the total charge distributions are used; \item the efficiency, $\epsilon$; \item streamer probability: an empirical and raw way to estimate the streamer probability is to monitor the fraction of simulated events for which the amplification exceeds a factor of $e^{22} \simeq 4.85\times 10^{8}$~\cite{polya,streamers}. \end{itemize}
+The main outputs of the avalanche simulation are: \begin{itemize} \item the total induced charge, $Q$, at the level of the pads.
+For the stability studies, only the relative variation of the mean values of $Q$ are used; \item the efficiency, $\epsilon$; \item streamer probability: an empirical and raw way to estimate the streamer probability is to monitor the fraction of simulated events for which the amplification exceeds a factor of $e^{22} \simeq 4.85\times 10^{8}$~\cite{polya,streamers}. \end{itemize}

+The number of electron charges produced in the avalanches is about $15$\,pC on average, while the total induced charges are $3.7$\,pC on average.
+The induced current reaches a maximum after about $11$\,ns.
+The distribution of simulated $Q$ is compared to $Q_0$ reconstructed from the data and shown in Figure~\ref{fig:qsimvsdata}. $Q_0$ is the superimposition of the different channels, thus combining different readout channels and different planes.
+The overall amplitude of $Q$ is coherent with the measured one and the spread observed in the data is due to the inhomogeneity of the detector channels.